FaisalAl-Tameemi/typescript-api/README.md

 #### TODO

+- [x] Add support for sockets via Socket.IO
+- [x] Add support for internal events via EventEmitter
+- [x] Add tests using Jest
-- [ ] Add multiple sockets files with integrate with the event emitter for each service
+- [ ] Enable *unit* testing with Sequelize
-- [ ] Add unit tests
+    - Note: This task is more involved than it sounds
 - [ ] Expand integration tests using PostmanBDD + Newman CLI